Boarders/blog-posts/locally-nameless.md

     go t as =
       case (t, as) of
         ((App l r), args)
+          -- the same as above we collect right arguments in a list.
           -> go l (r : args)
-      -- Here we go under a lamda and continue
-      -- to perform reduction within the body.
+      -- If we have no arguments to apply to a lambda then we -- recurse into the body (this is the difference between -- normal form and weak head normal form).
         ((Lam n body) , [])
           -> (Lam n (nfLN body))
         ((Lam _ body) , a:args)
-          -- We substitute the body before evaluation here -- hence call-by-name semantics.
           -> go (substitute a body) args
         _
+          -- If we encounter no further lambdas then we reduce each of our built-up -- arguments before re-applying App.
           -> foldl' App t (fmap nfLN as)

-nf :: (Ord a) => Term a -> Term a nf = fromLocallyNameless . nfLN . toLocallyNameless
+nf :: (Ord a) => Term a -> Term a
+  -- again we defer all the actual work to locally nameless terms. nf = fromLocallyNameless . nfLN . toLocallyNameless
 ```